 Considering how vital a company’s CEO is to their public image, we look at the key factors of CEO reputation management.

-- Consistency: It’s no use having an online presence which sounds great and answers all of the questions, but doesn’t live up to their personality in real-life.
-Consistency is key, so the CEO’s personality, traits and intentions should be outlined throughout their online assets in order for them to be credible.
+It’s no use having an online presence which sounds great and answers all of the questions, but doesn’t live up to their personality in real-life.
+Consistency is key.
+The CEO’s personality, traits and intentions need outlining throughout their online assets in order for them to be credible.

 In order to maintain the CEO’s strong reputation, their online presence must stay true to the CEO and also match the perceptions of the audiences.
-It should define what the company is against, as well as what it’s for, and must be brought to life in how the CEO acts.
+It should define what the company is against, as well as what it’s for. how the CEO acts must bring this to life.

 That will strengthen the company’s reputation as a whole, giving it a stronger perception to a wider audience.
 Not only does it protect a company when things go wrong, but it also increases positive perceptions of the brand in the public eye.
 This is just one of many ways you can improve your online reputation.